Monitor system performance

 Optimize your content indexing

 If you’re satisfied with your indexing performance, no action is needed.
-However, if you notice frequent rate-limit events or {indexing pipeline} errors, or if you often approach your license limits, consider the following optimization tips.
+However, if you notice frequent rate-limit events or indexing pipeline errors, or if you often exceed your organization quotas, consider the following optimization tips.

-When approaching license limits, or when dealing with rate-limit events
+When approaching your quotas, or when dealing with rate-limit events

 When dealing with indexing pipeline errors